garden-of-delete/airbyte-topiary/README.md

 # Airbyte Tentacle
-Airbyte tentacle is an open-source configuration and deployment management tool for [Airbyte](https://github.com/airbytehq/airbyte). **As this tool is early in development, I *highly* recommend reading below before using the tool to avoid irreversable (potentially unexpected) changes to your Airbyte deployment.**
+Airbyte tentacle is an open-source configuration and deployment management tool for [Airbyte](https://github.com/airbytehq/airbyte). **As this tool is early in development, I *highly* recommend reading below before using the tool to avoid irreversible (potentially unexpected) changes to your Airbyte deployment.**

 # Releases
 No releases yet.